 Processed meats such as hot dogs, salami, and sausages have been widely discussed in recent nutrition research.
 These foods contain preservatives and additives, such as nitrates and nitrites, which have been linked to a heightened cancer risk.
 In fact, a nutritionist named Nichole Andrews pointed out that these meats are categorized as a Group 1 carcinogen by the World Health Organization.
 This means there is convincing evidence showing that consuming processed meats can lead to colorectal and other types of cancers.

+What makes processed meats dangerous?
 The cooking process often involves high heat or smoking, which can create harmful compounds, increasing the carcinogenic potential.
 For older adults, whose bodies may process these substances slower, steering clear of these meats can be a prudent choice.

 Alcohol: A Lesser-Known Concern